inspec/inspec/docs/plugins.md

  * define a new command-line-interface (CLI) command suite (`inspec` plugins)
  * connectivity to new types of hosts or cloud providers (`train` plugins)
+ * DSL extensions at the file, control, describe block, or test level
+* DSL extensions for custom resources

 Future work might include new capability types, such as:

  * reporters (output generators)
- * DSL extensions at the file, control, or test level
  * attribute fetchers to allow reading InSpec attributes from new sources (for example, a remote encrypted key-value store)

 ## How do I find out which plugins are available?